DataDog/documentation/content/en/agent/guide/autodiscovery-with-jmx.md

 1. [Enable autodiscovery for your Agent][1]

-2. Enable the JMX integration you want to enable by renaming `conf.yaml.example` into `conf.yaml` in the [integration directory][2].
+2. Enable the JMX integration you want to use by renaming the corresponding `conf.yaml.example` file into `conf.yaml` in the [Agent integration directory][2].
 For instance for tomcat you would rename `/etc/datadog-agent/conf.d/tomcat.d/conf.yaml.example` into: `/etc/datadog-agent/conf.d/tomcat.d/conf.yaml`

 3. Replace the parameters values from `conf.yaml` file to fit the Agent Autodiscovery logic.
 The configuration files have host parameter values by default, use the [Autodiscovery Template Variables][3] instead.
 In the following Tomcat configuration example, the `host` parameter value is changed from `localhost` to `%%host%%`: